orbitalquark/textadept/docs/manual.md

   because some window managers in Linux consume `Alt+Shift` + arrow keys and `Alt` + mouse drag.

-You are permitted to create a zero-width rectangular selection that spans multiple lines, and for this kind of selection, Textadept mirrors any typed text on all of those lines.
+You are permitted to create a zero-width rectangular selection that spans multiple lines, and for this kind of selection, Textadept mirrors any typed or pasted text on all of those lines.

 ![Rectangular Selection](images/rectangularselection.png)
 &nbsp;&nbsp;&nbsp;&nbsp;